kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 ## Second Envisioned Role of Knowledge Graphs in RAG-U: Extracting Triples Out of Chunks
 In the [LlamaIndex KnowledgeGraphIndex](https://docs.llamaindex.ai/en/stable/examples/index_structs/knowledge_graph/KnowledgeGraphDemo.html) package, there is one more usage of KGs in RAG-U applications.
 In this approach, the answer to the "what additional data" question is "triples extracted from the unstructured documents".
-The answer to the "how to fetch" question is to do a retrieval of these triples from a GDBMS (at least in its basic form).
+The answer to the "how to fetch" question is to do a retrieval of these triples from a GDBMS.
 Here is the preprocessing step:

 <div class="img-center">